 Daniel S. McGregor

-Daniel McGregor is a member of Church of the Apostles Columbia, South Carolina.
+Daniel McGregor is a member of Ressurection Anglican Church in Rock Hill, South Carolina.
 He graduated from both Columbia International University (M.Div.) and Trinity School for Ministry (S.T.M.).
 He has published a book concerning spiritual formation entitled “Holy Dark Places.”
 Daniel has Cerebral Palsy, a physical handicap, experiencing what it means to be a minority in a majority culture in a unique way.
 Over the years he has developed a passion for racial reconciliation.
-He and his wife Tina, an African-American, have been married for 18 years.
-Currently, Daniel is an associate staff member with Coalition for Christian Outreach at Allen University and is employed as a writing tutor at Midlands Technical College.
+He and his wife Tina, an African-American, have been married for 19 years.
+Currently,